Ain’t no party like a brunch party! Which is exactly why I created this massive guide to the best brunch in Toronto.

 - The Alexandra Hotel (Mid-range) – This 2-star hotel is nothing fancy but it’s well-priced and well-located in the city.
 So, expect simple rooms with free Wi-Fi, flat-screen TVs, and kitchenettes.
 There’s also on-site parking and a coin-operated laundry that you can use too.

 - Shangri-La Toronto (Luxury) – This incredible, five-star hotel is Asian-inspired and comes fully outfitted with everything you need for a comfy stay, including an indoor pool, cocktail bar, fitness center, and a full-on spa.
-Rooms are also well-appointed and features amenities like Wi-Fi, flat-screen TVs iPod docks, Nespresso machines, and more.
+Rooms are also well-appointed and feature amenities like Wi-Fi, flat-screen TVs iPod docks, Nespresso machines, and more.
+It’s also a top pick for one of the best boutique hotels in Toronto too.

 Best Brunch in Toronto – City of Toronto